Skip to main content

 What is a PIM System?

 PIM is a technical solution in the form of a system.
-In other words, PIM is software, just like, for example, your ERP system and your CRM system is software.
+In other words, PIM is software; for example, your ERP system and your CRM system are software.
 In most cases, PIM systems integrate very efficiently with other systems, such as an Enterprise Resource Planning (ERP) or Data Management Platform (DAM) system.

 PIM is concerned with the fragmentation of product data.
 This is the hallmark of a PIM system.
 In an omnichannel world, in which data also comes in from many sources (think of many different suppliers, information regarding the supply chain and supplies) and is also brought out through many roads and systems (think mainly of your webshop, retailers, offline and other points of sale), a PIM solution ensures that data is consistent in all places.

-Consistent in this case means universally the same (for example, units of measurement: inches become centimeters, etc.), but product names and descriptions, specifications and especially discounts and prices must also be communicated the same everywhere.
-Consistency therefore also means that this product data must be up-to-date at all times.
+Consistent, in this case, means universally the same (for example, units of measurement: inches become centimetres, etc.), but product names and descriptions, specifications and especially discounts and prices must also be communicated the same everywhere.
+Consistency also means that this product data must always be up-to-date.

 88% of American companies are expected to have been affected by bad data quality, with the average company losing around 12% of its revenue.
-On top of this, IBM has estimated a loss of $3.1 trillion each year for the US economy as a result.
+On top of this, IBM has estimated a loss of $3.1 trillion each year for the US economy.

-PIM plays a role during the life cycle and the sales process of a product.
-This means that the information about the product already arises during its production and from that moment on must be consistently passed on to all organizations, brands, and people who come into contact with it.
+PIM plays a role during a product’s life cycle and sales process.
+This means that the information about the product already arises during its production and, from that moment on, must be consistently passed on to all organizations, brands, and people who come into contact with it.
 Adding new product photos, specifications, or, for example, price adjustments are also part of the life cycle of a product.
-Some systems can even carry (links with) sales figures and the like.
+Some systems can even carry (links with) sales figures.
 In addition, product data must be communicated consistently throughout the sales process.

 Why a PIM System?

-The demand for PIM systems is actually a very logical consequence of the rapid development of e-commerce over the years.
-But changes in customer behavior and new wishes and requirements also play a major role in the growing popularity of PIM systems.
+The demand for PIM systems is a very logical consequence of the rapid development of e-commerce over the years.
+But changes in customer behaviour and new wishes and requirements also play a significant role in the growing popularity of PIM systems.

 Modern e-commerce players use many systems and often have different suppliers.
 So data comes in different ways and is also stored in different ways.
-That goes faster than you like and at the expense of the integrity of data.
+That goes faster than you like and at the expense of data integrity.

-For example, an ERP system offers a great solution for data, but mainly internal data.
-Think of business intelligence, and data from your CRM, HR, and production processes.
+For example, an ERP system offers an excellent solution for data, but mainly internal data.
+Think of business intelligence and data from your CRM, HR, and production processes.
 However, what is missing in this solution is product data.

-This can be very damaging not only for your own supply chain.
-In addition, it is simply not efficient to have fragmented product data stored in multiple places.
-You prefer to put this data in one place in one go and let it communicate automatically with all your other systems.
+This can be very damaging not only for your supply chain.
+In addition, having fragmented product data stored in multiple places is simply inefficient.
+You prefer to put this data in one place and let it communicate automatically with all your other systems.

 Communication with the customer must also be optimal today.
 You want to communicate product specifications consistently, as supplied by the supplier.
 You also want to keep updating prices or other data, such as product images and reviews, in all your communications.
 This is something that the customer can demand and even expect today.